 Data can often come pre-aggregated.
 That is, data can contain sums, averages, medians, etc. A common of example of pre-aggregated data comes in the form of subtotals and grand totals.
 Subtotals and grand totals data are computed from the raw data, but is not part of raw data itself.

 For example, suppose you have a table that contains a row of subtotals information.

 In this case, pre-aggregated data needs to be removed.
 To use subtotals and grand totals in your analysis, manually remove this type of information from your table.
 Then, connect to you Excel data from Desktop and calculate subtotals and totals using the totals option.
-For more information, see Totals.
+For more information, see Show Totals in a Visualization.
 Alternatively, connect to your Excel data from Desktop, turn on Data Interpreter, and then use the totals option.
-For more information, see Clean Your Data with Data Interpreter.
+For more information, see Clean Data from Excel, CSV, PDF, and Google Sheets with Data Interpreter.